JC79012/JC79012/README.md

-- 👋 Hi, I’m @JC79012
+- 👋 Hi, I’m Maite
-- 👀 I’m interested in C++, Python, SQL
+- 👀 I’m interested in C++, Python, SQL, and Java
-- 🌱 I’m currently learning javacrypt, CSS, HTML
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on a web building project
+- 💞️ I’m looking to collaborate on Java project
 - 📫 How to reach me mflores79012@gmail.com

 <!---